Quantifying fermionic nonlinearity of quantum circuits: Fermionic Nonlinearity of Quantum Circuits

 We consider the sampling cost for simulating UCCSD circuits when each of the Majorana rotation gates in \cref{eq:UCCSD_double_excitation} are subjected to dephasing noise.

-The sampling cost of a UCCSD quantum circuit can be given by the upper bound of the fermionic nonlinearity, which can be calculated by the product of the fermionic nonlinearity of the four-body fermionic interactions.
+The sampling cost of a UCCSD quantum circuit can be given by the upper bound of the fermionic nonlinearity, which can be calculated by the product of the fermionic nonlinearity of the four fermionic modes.
 Note that, as mentioned before, the HF states used as the reference states are FGSs; therefore, there are no sampling costs due to the input states.
 We use the optimized variational parameters of error-free UCCSD quantum circuits, calculated by the full-vector simulations performed with Qulacs \cite{suzukiQulacsFastVersatile2021}.

 \Cref{fig:cost_UCCSD} shows the upper bound of fermionic nonlinearity of the UCCSD quantum circuit as a function of the length $m$ of the hydrogen chains H$_m$ and the error rate of the dephasing noise at different spacings of the hydrogen atoms.
 In the case of \SI{0.5}{\angstrom} and \SI{0.8}{\angstrom}, the Hamiltonian for the hydrogen chain embodies a weakly correlated electronic system.
 In contrast, the Hamiltonian in the case of \SI{1.5}{\angstrom} provides a strongly correlated electronic system.
 From \cref{fig:cost_UCCSD}, we find that the fermionic nonlinearity is smaller when the spacing of the hydrogen chain is smaller.
 This reflects that an HF state is a good approximation of the ground state when the spacing is small.
+Note that the upper bounds may be overestimated since we use the submultiplicativity of fermionic nonlinearity.